 - Learn to proofread

-Although a student may seek help with any writing task , such an application essay or a take-home exam (with the instructor’s permission), he or she usually wants advice on writing an assigned paper.
+Although a student may seek help with any writing task, such as an application essay or a take-home exam (with the instructor’s permission), they usually want advice on writing an assigned paper.
 When creating an appointment, the student is allowed to choose their modality – either in-person or virtual.

-- The tutor typically begin by reviewing the assignment sheet and asking what concerns the student has about the paper.
+- The consultant begins by reviewing the assignment sheet and asking what concerns the student has about the paper.
 The consultant and the student use this information to set goals for the appointment.

-- The tutor sometimes skims a draft quickly to get a sense of overall organization.
+- The consultant sometimes skims a draft quickly to get a sense of overall organization.

-- The tutor may work on only one section or try to cover the entire draft.
+- The consultant may work on only one section or try to cover the entire draft.

-- The tutor asks questions rather than gives answers, leading the student to discover what is wrong and what to do to correct the problem.
+- The consultant asks questions rather than gives answers, leading the student to discover areas of concern and what to do to correct them.

-At the end of the session, the tutor writes a report giving a summary of what was discussed during the session.
+At the end of the session, the consultant writes a report giving a summary of what was discussed during the session.
 The report is not an evaluation of the paper or the student.
-The consultant will ask if the student would like a copy of the report is sent to the instructor for whom the student is writing.
+The consultant will ask if the student would like a copy of the report sent to the instructor for whom the student is writing.
 Professors tend to view this positively.
 It indicates that the student went above and beyond what was required.
 If the student is required to visit the Writing Center, or will receive extra credit upon visiting, this emailed report is how professors will learn that the consultation took place.
 Students are also asked to complete an optional, online exit survey.